The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • diseases of the lymphatic system;

-• problems in the capillary circulation system.
+• problems in the capillary circulatory system.

 • 6 175

-• Andrey from6, 12:02
+• Andrey from 6, 12:02

 Associated symptoms